toralf/torutils/README.md

 *err.py* collects data for https://trac.torproject.org/projects/tor/ticket/13603

-*hs.sh* configure and start a hidden service
+*hs.sh* configures and starts a hidden service

 ## more info
 You need the Python lib Stem: https://stem.torproject.org/index.html for most of these scripts to run.